This Mexican Stuffed Peppers recipe is flavorful, filling and so simple to make. A comforting all-in-one meal that is hearty, healthy and gluten-free!

 You are going to love these colorful stuffed bell peppers with a fun Mexican twist.
 They are loaded with protein, vegetables and grains, so they provide the nutrition you need for a healthy, satisfying and balanced meal.

-These baked beauties make such a fantastic weeknight meal.
-They are also a great make-ahead meal because they freeze really well, so you could make a batch and then store it in the freezer.
-That way, the peppers are ready to go on nights when you just don’t feel like cooking.
-This recipe is full of zesty Mexican flavors but is still mild, so if you prefer more heat, feel free to add a few splashes of hot sauce, such as Tabasco, or a dash of cayenne to the filling.
+These baked beauties are a fantastic make-ahead meal, because they freeze really well.
+So, you could make a batch and then store it in the freezer.
+That way, the stuffed peppers are ready to go on nights when you just don’t feel like cooking.

 - 6 bell peppers, any color